 This sound can be a little bit weird, but believe me, it works.
 According to my research, many owners called for this as “miracle cuddles.”
-Because your Newfoundland has to stick in the same tent with you guys, and perhaps, all he/she wanted to do sleep and cuddle with you all the time.
+Because your Newfoundland has to stick in the same tent with you guys, and perhaps, all he/she wanted to do is sleep and cuddle with you all the time.

 Consult a Veterinarian

 Let’s assume your Newfoundland used to cuddle all the time with you, and all of a sudden, he/she refuses to cuddle and snuggle.
-If so, there might have some underline lousy health issues.
-So I recommend you to consult a veterinarian ASAP!
+If so, there might have been some underline lousy health issues.
+So I recommend you consult a veterinarian ASAP!

 Do a small exercise

-There is a good exercise that you can give a shot and see the results.
+There is a good exercise that you can give a shot at and see the results.
 So, I’m gonna explain it step by step.